mbaronetti/spotify-dash/README.md

 # INTRO
 This is a simple and easy-to-use React & Redux application to navigate through users and tracks using Spotify's API.
-It renders a list of artists and tracks based on user's input, along with custom information such as User's Currently Playing Track'
+It renders a list of artists and tracks based on user's input, along with custom information such as 'User's Currently Playing Track'

 There are two parts to it, the auth-server, and the client.